 How to fill out tax information

-If a business makes payments via a third party settlement organization as well as cash or checks to the same independent contractor, the TPSO will be required to report the amount of reportable transactions that exceed the de minimis thresholds on Form 1099-K. If you as an owner cross both IRS thresholds in a calendar year, Boatsetter will mail a Form 1099-K to the home address you provided along with your taxpayer information.
+If a business makes payments via a third-party settlement organization as well as cash or checks to the same independent contractor, the TPSO will be required to report the amount of reportable transactions that exceed the de minimis thresholds on Form 1099-K. If you as an owner cross both IRS thresholds in a calendar year, Boatsetter will mail a Form 1099-K to the home address you have provided along with your taxpayer information.
 You may receive more than one Form 1099-K if your taxpayer information is listed on multiple Boatsetter accounts.
+You can read more on the IRS website here.

 Export data tool

 Keep in mind that Boatsetter cannot and does not offer tax-related advice to any members on the site.
-Additionally, please note that each owner is responsible for determining local indirect taxes and for including any applicable taxes to be collected or obligations relating to applicable taxes in listings.
+Additionally, please note that each owner is responsible for determining local taxes and for including any applicable taxes to be collected or obligations relating to applicable taxes in the listing description.
 You can read more on taxes by clicking on the link to the IRS page that better explains the Gig Economy Tax.